Emergency Lighting Fixtures – What you need to know in 5 minutes

 What are the types of emergency lighting fixtures based on their emergency power supply?

-The emergency lighting fixtures to operate during power is off needs a battery, and based on the battery’s location compared to the lighting fixture, the type will be decided as follows:
+The emergency lighting fixtures to operate during power is off need a battery, and based on the battery’s location compared to the lighting fixture, the type will be decided as follows:

-A- Self-contained emergency lighting fixtures, from its name, we can expect that the battery will exist in the lighting fixture itself, but actually, it will not contain the battery only, but also it will contain the charger, the control unit, the lamps, indication bulb, and the diffuser if exits.
+A- Self-contained emergency lighting fixtures, from its name, we can expect that the battery will exist in the lighting fixture itself, but actually, it will not contain the battery only, but also it will contain the charger, the control unit, the lamps, the indication bulb, and the diffuser if it exists.

 The self-contained emergency lighting fixture is the standard type you can easily see in most buildings.

-It’s usually designed to install it as wall-mounted or ceiling-mounted (either flush or surface mounted or suspended in the ceiling).
+It’s usually designed to be installed as wall-mounted or ceiling-mounted (either flush, surface-mounted, or suspended in the ceiling).

 The most common types of self-contained emergency lighting fixtures are: